raflisusanto/Specifit-React-Native/README.md

 Specifit Mobile Application.

 ## How to Run:
+- Install Android or iOS Simulator (can use Android Studio) then Install Expo Go on the phone
 - npm install
+- Run the simulator
-- Open emulator then npm start
+- npm start

 © Created for TUBES RPL IMPAL 2022